DestinyItemManager/DIM/docs/CONTRIBUTING.md

 1. If you want to add a feature or make some change to DIM, consider [filing an issue](https://github.com/DestinyItemManager/DIM/issues/new) describing your idea first.
 This will give the DIM community a chance to discuss the idea, offer suggestions and pointers, and make sure what you're thinking of fits with the style and direction of DIM.
 If you want a more free-form chat, [join our Discord](https://discordapp.com/invite/UK2GWC7).
 1. Resist the temptation to change more than one thing in your PR.
 Keeping PRs focused on a single change makes them much easier to review and accept.
 If you want to change multiple things, or clean up/refactor the code, make a new branch and submit those changes as a separate PR.
 1. All of our code is written in [TypeScript](https://typescriptlang.org) and uses React to build UI components.
-1. Be sure to run `yarn fix` before submitting your PR - it'll catch most style problems and make things much easier to merge.
+1. Be sure to run `npm run fix` before submitting your PR - it'll catch most style problems and make things much easier to merge.
 1. Don't forget to add a description of your change to [docs/CHANGELOG.md](CHANGELOG.md) so it'll be included in the release notes!

 ## Developer Quick start